 Get the right help

-CSIS Charity Fund’s main aim is to give grants and assistance to charities and organisations that support retired and serving civil and public servants and their dependants in times of need, hardship and distress.
-In keeping with the origins of the charity, the Fund continues to give more direct assistance to the widows of deceased CSIS policyholders.
+CSIS Charity Fund's main purpose is to give grants and assistance to charities and organisations that support retired and serving civil and public servants and their dependants in times of need, hardship and distress.
+However, in keeping with the origins of the charity, the Fund continues to give more direct assistance to the spouses and other dependants of deceased CSIS policyholders.